nnja/python/README.md

-# Frontend Masters - Two Day Python Workshop
+# Frontend Masters - Two Days Python Workshop

-These are the resources for Nina Zakharenko's Two Day Intro to and Intermediate Python Course
+These are the resources for Nina Zakharenko's Two Days Intro to and Intermediate Python Course

 * [Watch Python Fundamentals on Frontend Masters](https://frontendmasters.com/courses/python/)